cici-xingyu-zheng/SplitRoot2025/README.md

 - (09/11/2025): tried centroid, made some plotting more clear; planning:
    1. stage wise sample plotting
    2. area plotting
-   3. stats? just to see if over time if there is some
+   3. stats? just to see if over time if there is any issues
    4. LR model move over

+- **(09/29/2025) goals of the week:**
+   1. LR model functions